Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_graphrag_and_relationalai/getting_started_with_graphrag_and_relationalai.md

                     ## 2. Instructions
                         - Summarize the provided text so that all information mentioned in the text is retained.
                         - The text contains information about entities and relations that must be the target of summarization.
+                        - Produce summary of the context you are given and nothing else.
+Do not extrapolate beyond the context given.
                         - Relations between entities must be preserved.
                         - The summarization must produce coherent and succinct text.